adhvayjagadeesh/DFT---Machine-Learning/README.md

 ### Learning curve

 The learning curve is the model's training and testing performance as a function of amount of training sample.
-Training performance means that in the K-fold loop, after the model fits, we predict on the data used for `fit` itself to see how much the model actually learned (this should be quite high).
+Training performance means that in the K-fold loop, after the model fits, we predict on the data used for `fit` itself to see how much the model actually learned.
+Then we plot RMSE vs training and testing performance.

-In our case, the learning curve logic is baked into the K-fold loop.
-We wrap the K-fold loop with a learning curve loop that feeds the K-fold progressively bigger slice (20%, 40%...100%) of the whole dataset.

 ### Feature importance

-TBD
+There are two kinds of feature importance that we can use: impurity-based (MDI) and permutation.
+MDI importance calculates importance based on how much a feature reduces impurity (like Gini impurity or entropy) during tree building.
+Some problems with MDI include:

+- Only for tree-based models
+- Based on training-data because it was constructed during tree building
+- Biased (makes a feature more important than it actually is) towards high-cardinality (many unique values) feature because trees naturally split on more unique values to reduce impurity

+Permutation importance solves all of these problem by measuring the performance drop on the test set when one feature is shuffled (if it drops a lot, it's important)

+## Developer notes

+- To generate correct help messages, program names for Argparse should follow `python -m [module name]` such as `python -m data.feat_correlation`
+- `VotingRegressor`'s weights can be reset with `set_params` without refitting (see test.py)
+- We are only reporting performance of model types, not creating a super good model, so use k-fold for base performance
+- Takes way too long (removed):
+  - XGB with `dart` booster
+  - SVR
+- XGB doesn't like that feature (column) names has `[`, `]` or `<` so I renamed the columns in the CSV file, square bracket to parenthesis
+- Our model are always assumed to be a `Pipeline` with a first step of `("scaler", RobustScaler())` and the second of a `("", VotingRegressor)` whether it's an ensemble or not
+- We set `n_jobs = os.cpu_count()` by default in the module `model.create` and `n_jobs=1` (default in sklearn, don't worry) everywhere else so that models always run at max performance, and model runners always takes minimal performace